mini-lang/mini-lang.github.io/author.md

 ---
-layout: page
+layout: default
 title: "Author"
 summary: "A short bio about me!"
 ---

-# William Rågstad {% avatar WilliamRagstad %}
+# {% avatar WilliamRagstad %} William Rågstad
 Hello!
 I'm William Rågstad, a software developer from Sweden.
 I'm really interested in programming languages, and I'm the one working on a the small mini language.